 Whoever has it does not say, for instance: Here this or that happened, will happen, must happen.
 If he is told that something is the way it is, he will think: Well, it could probably just as well be otherwise.

 Such possibilities are said to inhabit a more delicate medium, a hazy medium of mist, fantasy, daydreams, and the subjunctive mood.Robert musil 1

 “A lot of people say it’s unrealistic to argue for nonviolence, but maybe they’re too in love with reality.

-When I ask them whether they would want to live in a world in which no one was arguing for nonviolence, where no one held out for that possibility, they always say no.”Judith butler2
+When I ask them if they want to live in a world where no one argues for that possibility, they always say no.”Judith Butler 2

 “That human beings have the potential to be nonviolent […] implies a much higher image of the human being than we are presented with in the mass media and throughout our present culture, but because of that very culture, we can’t expect our nonviolent potential to manifest by itself.

 To bring it to fruition we must first try to understand it better and get into the habit of using it creatively in our relationships, our institutions, and our culture.”Michael Nagler 3

 “The concept of nonviolence has been marginalized because it is one of the rare truly revolutionary ideas, an idea that seeks to completely change the nature of society, a threat to the established order.
 And it has always been treated as something profoundly dangerous.”Mark kurlansky 4

 “Nonviolence is not a means to a goal nor is it a goal in itself.
 It is, rather, a technique that exceeds both an instrumental logic and any teleological scheme of development – it is an ungoverned technique, arguable ungovernable.“judith butler 5